Nikola Jokic NBA Playoffs Player Props: Nuggets vs. Suns

 Nikola Jokic Insights vs. the Suns

+- Jokic is averaging 2.2 three-point field goal attempts per game this season, which is 5.8% of his team's tries from beyond the arc.

-- Jokic's opponents, the Suns, have a middling offensive tempo, ranking 19th in the NBA with 101.4 possessions per game, while his Nuggets rank 27th in possessions per game with 99.5.
+- Jokic's Nuggets average 99.5 possessions per game, which ranks 27th among NBA teams, while the Suns have a middling offense in terms of tempo, ranking 19th with 101.4 possessions per contest.

-- Conceding 111.6 points per contest, the Suns are the sixth-ranked squad in the league defensively.
+- Defensively, the Suns are ranked sixth in the league, allowing 111.6 points per game.

-- The Suns give up 42.9 rebounds per contest, ranking 11th in the NBA.
+- The Suns are the 11th-ranked squad in the league, allowing 42.9 rebounds per game.

-- In terms of assists, the Suns are ranked third in the league, giving up 23.4 per contest.
+- Looking at assists, the Suns are ranked third in the NBA, conceding 23.4 per contest.

-- In terms of 3-pointers, the Suns are ranked third in the league, conceding 11.4 makes per game.
+- The Suns are the third-ranked team in the league at allowing threes, conceding 11.4 made 3-pointers per game.

 Nikola Jokic vs. the Suns